vimode/frontend-mentor-challenges/huddle-landing-page-with-curved-sections/README.md

 ## Experience, Challenges and Learning

 This challenge was particularly longer than most I have done in past.
 Overall the layout was easy to understand and replicate, the difficult parts were the background images/patterns  provided in the challenge.
 The footer was challenging, and the positioning of its inner elements took  more time than expected.
-I was still not satisified with the way I ended up doing the footer but its very close to the design specs.
+I am still not satisfied with the way I ended up doing the footer but its very close to the design specs.
 Most of the layout was done with Grid and with the help of flexbox I was able to align the inner elements well.
 I added some transition effects and animations to hover elements (buttons, social buttons) and animation for email validation success.

 ----